 Electrode Functionalization: Towards Organic Piezoelectric Materials

 Despite the significant potential of organic piezoelectric materials for mechanical energy harvesting and electronic skin applications, progress in this area has been limited due to the lack of soft mesoscale structures that feature substantial macroscopic polarizabilities.
-To this end, non-centrosymmetric molecular architectures featuring a strong piezoelectric effect are currently engineered by exploiting a bio-inspired self-replication mechanism to propagate non-equilibrium structures across nano-to-meso-scale dimensions.
-These hierarchical 3D materials, self-constructed on conductive substrates, will pave the way to conceive a new generation of tactile sensors and mechanical energy harvesters.
+To this end, strategies to build non-centrosymmetric molecular architectures featuring a strong piezoelectric effect are necessary.